-Over the last several years, Twitter has regained prominence as a major avenue of social, political, and interpersonal discussion.
-From the Tweeter in Chief to everyday Joes and Janes like me and you, the platform has seen a renaissance over the last five years.
+Over the last five years, Twitter has regained prominence as a major avenue of social, political, and interpersonal discussion.

 Limited to a measly 240 characters, the tweet is a concise and at times powerful mechanism people use to speak truth to power, snark to celebrities, or simply witticisms to friends.
 And perhaps more than any other social media application, the potential for legally actionable content is only growing on this platform.